 I like to keep these oatmeal cranberry nut cookies in my freezer, so I can easily grab one or two when hunger strikes again later in the day.

-I can honestly tell you, if my teens love these little oatmeal cranberry nut cookies, so will your kids!
+I can honestly tell you if my girls love these little oatmeal cranberry nut cookies, so will your kids!

 A healthier cookie for the family is the way to go!
-Enjoy!!
+Don’t you think?

 - 1+ 3/4 tsp. pumpkin pie spice